HarryLovesCode/Vulkan-API-Book/chap10/chap10.md

 VkCommandBuffer initialCmdBuffer;
 ```

-In addition to that, we'll also be writing the body of a new method:
+In addition to that, we'll also be writing the body of a new method for the next few sections:

 ```cpp
 void VulkanExample::createInitialCommandBuffer() {}